 Make an appointment if the agency requires it.

 Verify that the agency will sign the identification form.
 Some fingerprinting agencies have policies that prohibit the completion of external forms.
 In this case, the OMB will accept a written, signed document from the fingerprinting official attesting that identification was obtained.
 The alternative document must include the fingerprinting official’s contact information.

 Verify the cost of the service - fees vary by agency.

 Verify that if the agency uses LiveScan, they can print the fingerprints on the card provided to you by the OMB.

 LiveScan is an inkless electronic fingerprinting method where fingerprints are scanned and saved as a digital image.
 When done properly, LiveScan can have a greater success rate than the traditional ink method.
-The computer generated fingerprints must be printed on the fingerprint card provided by the Oregon Medical Board or an equivalent.
+The computer generated fingerprints must be printed on an FD-258 fingerprint card.
 LiveScan is not available in all areas.

 Condition your fingers.
 Many health care professionals find it difficult to obtain quality fingerprints due to dry hands as a result of frequent hand washing.
 Moisturize or apply cornhusker’s oil on your hands prior to fingerprinting to help “raise” the prints, making them easier to read.

 While at the fingerprinting agency